10-4zz/model_tools/README.md

 [![Python >= 3.8](https://img.shields.io/badge/python->=3.8-blue.svg)](https://www.python.org/downloads/release/)

 A package that contains tools for deep learning model.
+We add the registry class which can make developer use the registry method to manage their models or functions conveniently.

-Now, it just contains registry class for managing your models or functions conveniently.
+In other side, we will provide our work in classification task for developer, which can use the model directly.
 ## Installation

 ```bash